waldzellai/mcp-framework/README.md

 - Easy-to-use base classes for tools, prompts, and resources
 - Out of the box authentication for SSE endpoints

-## MCP Client

-`MCPClient` is a TypeScript client library designed to connect to an MCP server using various transports (stdio, SSE, HTTP, or WebSockets).
-It provides a simple, unified API for sending requests and receiving responses, abstracting away the underlying transport details.

 ### Purpose

 - Facilitate communication with an MCP server from your application.